IbrahimElshafey/LocalResumableFunction/README.md

     WriteMessage($"Manager one approved project with decision ({ManagerOneApproval})");
 }
 ```
+* Wait method in another service [browse exmaples folder in source code.
+I'll add docs later.]
-* [Working on]Register third party method by fake signature,This will enable
+* Register third party method by fake signature,This will enable
-	* Use github web hooks fro example
+	* Use github web hooks for example
 	* Wait for google drive file change
 	* Http listener
 	* More advanced scenarios